 If you own a home or other property in Tennessee, then you likely have two or three neighbors whose land borders yours.
-Many property owners are surprised to know that under a legal concept called adverse possession, a neighbor can actually lay claim to a portion of your land by using it for a certain period of time.
-If you want to make sure that all of your land remains yours – that is, that a neighbor can’t lay claim a portion after having encroached on it for a while – it’s definitely in your interest to learn about Tennessee’s laws on adverse possession.
+Many property owners are surprised to know that under a legal concept called adverse possession, a neighbor can actually lay claim to a portion of their land by using it for a certain period of time.
+If you want to make sure that all of your land remains yours; that is, that a neighbor can't lay claim a portion after having encroached on it for a while; it's definitely in your interest to learn about Tennessee's laws on adverse possession.

-And although less likely, it’s worth realizing that an unknown trespasser can essentially squat on your land and develop the same type of claim to legal ownership.
-There may also be times when you yourself need to assert an adverse possession claim, over land that you feel you’ve developed a right to use and want to continue using.
+Although less likely, it's also worth realizing that an unknown trespasser can essentially squat on your land and develop the same type of claim to legal ownership.
+There might also be times when you yourself need to assert an adverse possession claim, over land that you feel you've developed a right to use and want to continue using.

-Several different types of adverse possession are covered under Tennesee law, each with its own requirements.
-This article gives an overview of adverse possession’s unique facets in Tennessee.
+Several different types of adverse possession are covered under Tennessee law, each with its own requirements.
+This article gives an overview of adverse possession's unique facets in Tennessee.

-Adverse possession is a legal concept that allows a trespasser to gain legal title over the land of a property owner.
-The concept developed in early Britain, partly to justify the actions of pillaging armies and their leaders.
-More recently, however, the law’s function is to achieve a fair result when one owner has neglected or forgotten about a piece of land while another has been using or caring for it for so long that to make him or her leave would create hardship.
+This isn't some twisted way for judges to take away people's property.
+The legal doctrine of adverse possession developed in early Britain, partly to justify the actions of pillaging armies and their leaders.
+More recently, however, its function has become to achieve a fair result when one owner has neglected or forgotten about a piece of land while another has been using or caring for it for so long that to make him or her leave would create hardship.

 Because adverse possession law was initially developed by state courts, it differs slightly from one state to the next.
 In Tennessee, the burden of proof to establish a claim of adverse possession is on the trespasser; while the legal holder of title is the presumed owner until the adverse possessor can meet that burden.
-To put this differently: it is the trespasser’s job to prove that the judge should give him or her ownership of the land in question.
+To put this differently: it is the trespasser's job to prove that the judge should grant the person ownership of the land in question.

-Like in most states, adverse possession in Tennessee can be proven based on the character of a trespasser’s possession and the length of time he or she possesses the land.
-A trespasser’s possession must be:
+Like in most states, adverse possession in Tennessee can be proven based on the character of a trespasser's possession and the length of time the person possesses the land.
+A trespasser's possession must be:

 For example, imagine that Bill and Jean live next to one another in Nashville.
 There is no dividing fence or boundary between their yards.
 Bill builds a shed that is actually on Jean's side of the property, covering about ten square feet of earth.
 Jean doesn't say anything.
 Bill uses the shed as if it were on his own land.
 He does this for 20 years.
 Under the rubric described above, Bill can probably establish that he "owns" the land on which he was encroaching.
 From Jean's perspective, she could have stopped Bill by demanding over those 20 years that he remove his shed or sign a rental agreement.
 But Tennessee courts will not allow her to suddenly eject Bill after sitting on her rights for two decades.